reactjs/react.dev/content/docs/hooks-state.md

   </button>
 ```

-For more details how you can update the state have a look at the [Hooks API Reference: `useState`](/docs/hooks-reference.html#functional-updates)
+For more details about how you can update the state, have a look at the [API Reference of `useState`](/docs/hooks-reference.html#functional-updates).

 ## Recap {#recap}